jenkinsci/JenkinsPipelineUnit/README.md

 The abstract class `BasePipelineTest` configures the helper with useful conventions:

 - It looks for pipeline scripts in your project in root (`./.`) and `src/main/jenkins` paths.
 - Jenkins pipelines let you load other scripts from a parent script with `load` command.
 However `load` takes the full path relative to the project root.
 The test helper mock successfully the `load` command to load the scripts.
-But for you to not think about relative paths, you need to configure the path of the project where your pipeline scripts are in your project.
+To make relative paths work, you need to configure the path of the project where your pipeline scripts are, which defaults to `production/jenkins/`
-Defaults to `production/jenkins/`
-- Pipeline script extension, defaults to jenkins (matches any `*.jenkins` file)
+- Pipeline script extension, which defaults to jenkins (matches any `*.jenkins` file)

 Overriding these default values is easy:

 ```groovy